 Scientific Inquiry V is the culminating course in the scientific inquiry sequence.
-Students participate in faculty supervised independent study with the goal of completion and dissemination of a capstone project in the form of a clinical case report, a systematic review, a
+Students participate in faculty supervised independent study with the goal of completion and dissemination of a capstone project in the form of a clinical case report, a systematic review, a research project, an education project or a community service activity .
+Students submit a manuscript, create a poster, prepare and present a platform presentation and disseminate their capstone projects with the college and local community.
+PREREQUISITE: Successful completion of all previous coursework

-PTR7736: Clinical Education III (12 Weeks) (10)
+PTR7736: Clinical Education III (10-12 Weeks) (10)

 Clinical Education III is the culminating clinical education experience.
-The assignment will be 40 hours/week for a 12 week period.
+The assignment will be 40 hours/week for a 10-12 week period.
 The student will demonstrate entry level skills and knowledge necessary to enter into the professional practice of physical therapy upon completion of this course.
 PREREQUISITE: Successful completion of all previous coursework